scrapy/scrapy/docs/topics/loaders.rst

 Item Loaders provide a convenient mechanism for populating scraped :ref:`Items
 <topics-items>`.
 Even though Items can be populated using their own
-dictionary-like API, the Item Loaders provide a much more convenient API for populating them from a scraping process, by automating some common tasks like parsing the raw extracted data before assigning it.
+dictionary-like API, Item Loaders provide a much more convenient API for populating them from a scraping process, by automating some common tasks like parsing the raw extracted data before assigning it.